What we know about Nick Reiner, son of Rob and Michele Reiner

 Instead, the son of legendary Hollywood director Rob Reiner and producer Michele Singer Reiner stood impassively for the family portrait alongside his siblings.

+The Los Angeles County District Attorney’s Office has not yet filed any criminal charges in connection with the case.

-It is unclear whether Nick Reiner has an attorney.
-CNN has reached out to a spokesperson for the Reiner family for comment.
+It is unclear whether Reiner has an attorney.
+CNN has reached out to a family spokesperson for comment.

 While the news of the Reiners’ deaths sent shockwaves through Hollywood, it’s also placed renewed focus on Nick Reiner’s background and previous struggles with addiction.
 Here’s what we know: